 Although Rebecca’s knees were injured and Noah had previously never ran more than of couple miles on flat ground, they both committed whole-heartedly for the cause.

 …and so it begins!

-Her knees ache fiercely, yet she soldiers on!
+Her knees ached fiercely, yet she soldiered on!

 We passed a few others along the way but there were two people who touched me in a profound way.
 One was a young soldier who was descending back down when we first began our climb.
 He was in uniform, wearing full battle gear to include a helmet and body armor.
 He carried a flag similar to mine and had an assault rifle slung across his chest.
 What a symbolic image he presented as he marched down that dusty trail!

 The other was a heavyset, middle-aged man with a photograph of his brother memorialized on the back of his t-shirt.
 We exchanged words in passing and he informed me that he was making the trek for his dear brother who had been killed on his second tour in Iraq.
 What a small sense of pain I felt on this run compared to the internal wounds this man suffers daily over the loss of his own brother.
 I pray he found comfort knowing that we didn’t forget, we will never forget, the price that his brother paid for all of us so that we may live in a safer world.

 Way to go, Noah!
 Remember the reason why you’re running!